eskederks/eMAGMA-tutorial/eMAGMA tutorial PART_1.md

 # PART 1

-The tutorial assumes that the eMAGMA files and the program (MAGMA) and auxiliary files are all in the same directory.
+The tutorial assumes that the eMAGMA files, the program (MAGMA) and auxiliary files are all in the same directory.
 If your files are in different directories you must add the directory path to the command line.

-    cd /path/to-yourworking folder/eMAGMA
+    cd /path/yourworking folder/eMAGMA

-Unzip the program folders and the data file magma_v1.07b.zip, NCBI37.3.zip and MDD2018_excluding23andMe (downland this file from the PGC website)
+Unzip the program folders and the data file magma_v1.07b.zip, NCBI37.3.zip and MDD2018_excluding23andMe (download this file from the PGC website).

-    unzip *file.zip
+    unzip [filename].zip

-To run the gen-based association we need the P-values from the MDD GWAS summary statistics.
-Run the following code to extract SNP ID, chromosome, base pair position, and p-value information from the GWAS summary statistics, into a new txt file.
+To run the gen-based association the P-values from the MDD GWAS summary statistics.
+Run the following code to extract SNP ID, chromosome, base pair position, and P-value information from the GWAS summary statistics, into a new text file. this file will be use as input for the analysis.

-    awk '{print $2,$1,$3,$11}' MDD2018_excluding23andMe > MDD2018_excluding23andMe_short.txt
+    awk '{print $2,$1,$3,$11,$19}' MDD2018_ex23andMe > MDD2018_ex23andMe_emagma.txt

+Then remove any lines that has missing data.

+    awk 'NF==5' MDD2018_ex23andMe_emagma.tx

-The three first columns of the input summary data must be in the order: SNP ID, chromosome and base pair position, the program (MAGMA) ignores other columns.
+The first three columns of the input summary data should know be  in the order: SNP ID, chromosome and base pair position.

 **************************************************************************************************